Sylmar, Los Angeles: State representation

-Sylmar is located within California's 39th State Assembly district represented by Democrat Luz Rivas and California's 18th State Senate district represented by Democrat Robert Hertzberg.
+Sylmar is located within California's 43rd State Assembly district represented by Democrat Luz Rivas and California's 20th State Senate district represented by Democrat Caroline Menjivar.

 Local representation

 Sylmar is located within Los Angeles City Council District 7 represented by Monica Rodriguez.

 Education

 Eleven percent of Sylmar residents aged 25 and older had earned a four-year degree by 2000, one of the lowest percentages for the city and the county.

 Schools

 Schools within the Sylmar boundaries are: